bytedance/lightseq/README.md

 ## Quick Start
 ### Run python wrapper
 We provide python api to call lightseq, and you only need to install `lightseq` with `pip`.
-Because lightseq run on GPU, make sure you have GPU driver greater than 410.48
+Because lightseq run on GPU, make sure you have GPU driver nor older than 418.40.04

 ```
 pip install lightseq